-Table 4.7 and Figure 4.34 show GHG reductions under these two scenarios as well as the RTP23 gap, which is the remaining reduction in GHG/VMT that the 2023 RTP update needs to achieve in order to meet its climate targets, and which is calculated as the difference between the results of the Target Scenario and those of the STS+RTP18 Scenario.
-These results are shown in both absolute daily VMT per capita and in the same percentage reductions relative to the 2005 baseline that the State uses when establishing regional targets.
+Table 4.8 and Figure 4.34 show GHG reductions under the scenario above compared to the updated RTP climate targets as well as the RTP23 gap, which is the remaining reduction in GHG/VMT that the 2023 RTP needs to achieve in order to meet regional climate targets.
+The RTP23 gap is calculated as the difference between the results of the Target Scenario and those of the STS+RTP18 Scenario.
+These results are shown in both absolute daily VMT per capita and in the same percentage reductions relative to the 2005 baseline that the State uses when establishing climate targets for the region.
+Throughout the development of the RTP, the estimated RTP23 gap served as a basis for discussions about how best to update policies, projects and programs to achieve the regional climate target for 2045.